 SH75 is a truly amazing road.
-With beautiful landscapes, it’s pretty challenging and one of the most beautiful roads Albania has to offer.
+With beautiful landscapes, it’s pretty challenging and one of the most demanding roads Albania has to offer.
 The road is to be avoided.
 It is currently in very bad shape.
 However, if necessary, it is passable.

 The road is 87.7 km long.
 It’s specially dangerous after rainfalls, really usual in this zone.
 It links Korçë, the seat of Korçë County in southeastern Albania and Leskovik, a town in the Korçë County, right at the Greek-Albanian border.